practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 associated with code and not just the benefits.
 Third-party cookbooks vary in quality and sometimes need to be patched or hacked to get them to work the way you want, and some abstractions are leaky and leave you doing some tedious work at a lower level than you'd want.
-Dependency management is also complicated -- and using extenral cookbooks means introducing at least one more fragile package installer into your life.
+Dependency management is also complicated: using external cookbooks means introducing at least one more fragile package installer into your life.

 In the case of Chef in particular, it is also a bit strange that although its